-The submitted CP shows the required plan view information and tables.
-Revisions are required to the lot-by-lot table of impervious surfaces for the entire Waterside Subdivision, the developed woodland table, and the buffer management plan.
+The approved CP shows the required plan view information and tables.
+Revisions are required to the lot-by-lot table of impervious surfaces for the entire Waterside Subdivision, the developed woodland table, and the buffer management plan, prior to certification of the CP.